Ukraine-Krieg ...

 Privacy Shield ist die neue Daten-Mogelpackung

 Die ‚Safe Harbour‘-Nachfolgeregelung der EU Kommission kann die massenhaften Datenerhebungen und -nutzungen durch US-Behörden nicht im Ansatz verhindern und ist weder mit den europäischen Grundrechten noch mit der aktuellen Rechtsprechung des Europäischen Gerichtshofes (EuGH) vereinbar.
 Man kann deshalb nur hoffen, dass sie nicht lange Bestand haben wird.
-Sagt Jan Korte in seiner Analyse in GT. lesen
+Sagt Jan Korte in seiner Analyse in GT.

 Dauerstreit und Debatte in GT